Slap Her... She's French: Production

 The film was written by Lamar Damon and Robert Lee King, with a rewrite by Alan Ball.

 Melanie Mayron replaced director Evan Dunsky ten days into shooting.
-It was filmed in Dallas and Fort Worth, Texas, in 1 November 2000 to 15 December 2000.
+It was filmed in Dallas and Fort Worth, Texas, on 1 November 2000 to 15 December 2000.

 Reception

 On Rotten Tomatoes, Slap Her...
 She's French has an approval rating of 38%, based on 24 reviews, with an average rating of 4.7/10.
 On Metacritic, the film has a score of 44 out of 100, based on 4 critics, indicating "mixed or average reviews".

 Derek Elley of Variety wrote: "Scripters Robert Lee King and Lamar Damon leave no national cliché or double entendre unturned in this good-looking but relentlessly lowbrow outing which plays like 'Clueless Does South Fork' with a side order of garlic."